gkswjdgns59/HCI_Pacific/README.md

 ###  Roulette
 > Roulette.js
-- Roulette component which you can use when exchanging coins to real life gifts.
-(We will later manage to implement the roulette setting in mypage)
+- Roulette component which you can use when exchanging coins to real life gifts
+- (We will later manage to implement the roulette setting in mypage)

 <br/>